17 UNESCO World Heritage Sites in Kyoto

 1. Kinkaku-ji Temple (Golden Pavilion)

-Kinkaku-ji officially named Rokuonji Temple is a three-story building with a height of 12.5 meter.
+Kinkaku-ji officially named Rokuonji Temple is a three-story building with a height of 12.5 meters.
 The two upper stories are completely covered in gold leaf.
 It is one of the most popular buildings in Japan and a perfect example of the construction style during the Muromachi period (1337 - 1573).
 Kinkaku-ji is also the most visited temple in Kyoto, besides Ginkaku-ji and Kiyomizu-dera.

 Read More